Stefan Della Rovere

-Stefan Gabriel Della Rovere (born February 25, 1990) is a former Canadian professional ice hockey player.
+Stefan Gabriel Della Rovere (born February 25, 1990) is a Canadian former professional ice hockey player.
 He most recently played under contract with Heilbronner Falken of the DEL2.
-Della Rovere was drafted in the seventh round, 204th overall, by the Washington Capitals in the 2008 NHL Entry Draft.
+Della Rovere was drafted in the seventh round, 204th overall, by the Washington Capitals in the 2008 NHL entry draft.

 Internationally, Della Rovere represented Canada at the 2009 and 2010 World Junior Ice Hockey Championships, winning a gold and silver medal respectively.

 Playing career

 Della Rovere grew up in Maple, Ontario, a suburban community northwest of Toronto.
 He attended St. Joan of Arc Catholic High School in Maple.
 He played his minor hockey in the Greater Toronto Hockey League with the Vaughan Rangers, Toronto Marlboros and Toronto Jr. Canadiens.

 After his 2005–06 minor midget year with the Jr. Canadiens, Della Rovere joined the Barrie Colts of the Ontario Hockey League (OHL) as their first round selection, 16th overall, in the 2006 OHL Priority Selection draft.
 He scored 7 goals in 48 games as a 17-year-old rookie, and won a gold medal with Team Ontario at the 2007 Canada Winter Games.

-After improving to 13 goals and 32 points in 2007–08, Della Rovere was selected by the Washington Capitals in the seventh round of the 2008 NHL Entry Draft.
+After improving to 13 goals and 32 points in 2007–08, Della Rovere was selected by the Washington Capitals in the seventh round of the 2008 NHL entry draft.
 He has become a valuable prospect in the eyes of the Capitals following a standout season with the Colts in 2008–09 that also saw him earn a spot on Canada's gold medal-winning team at the 2009 World Junior Ice Hockey Championships.
 He signed a contract with the Capitals late in the season and made his professional debut with Washington's ECHL affiliate, the South Carolina Stingrays, recording one assist in two games played.

 Della Rovere returned to Barrie for the 2009–10 season, where he was named team captain.
 While praised by his coaches and teammates for his hard working attitude, Della Rovere has also been criticized for a lack of discipline on the ice, which he promised to change upon earning a spot on the Canadian roster for the 2010 World Junior tournament.